 The power plant is designed to meet the emission standards in accordance with RA 8749 - Philippine Clean Air Act by adopting the most stringent standard established and by installation of technological advancement to minimize emissions among power plants.
-The air emissions control measure is primarily based on the use of low-sulphur content fuel.
+The air emissions control measure is primarily based on the use of cleaner technology and low-sulphur content fuel with advance emission control, resulting in significantly improved emission.
+The predicted SO2 concentration (24 hour averaging period of 16CM32 diesel engines (3 existing + 6 additional units) based on the air dispersion modelling is only 88.8 $\mu$ g/m which is within the DENR guideline value of 180 $\mu$ g/m.

 Appropriate noise control measures will be implemented so as to ensure that sound level at a distance of one meter from the powerhouse or enclosure outline and height of 1.5 meter from the powerhouse base.
+While maximum noise is estimated at 35dB, noise will be attenuated further by the power house.

 The sludge that will be produced from the operation of the powerplant will come from the oil sump pit, the septic tank and the oily wastewater.
 Wastes from the settling pit will be transferred/shipped to the allocated containment area or storage facility.
 Sludge from the septic tank will be regularly siphoned and hauled by a septic tank contractor accredited by DENR.
 Separated oily wastewater will also be hauled by an accredited contractor with facilities for their disposal or reuse.
 The existing fuel tanks already bonded to contain oil if untoward incidents such as spillage will occur.
 Domestic wastewater is coursed through a compartmentalized septic tank while hazardous wastes will be stored in drums for disposal by a DENR-accredited wastewater-treatment company.
+The existing six (6) septic tanks - each having a volume holding capacity of 24 cu.m. is sufficient to accommodate the domestic wastewater while the existing oil water separator has a capacity of 77 cu.m. which is also sufficient for both the existing and additional powerhouse.
+Used oil tank's capacity is 150 kL while the average quarterly used oil generation (I101) is 2kL.